Piotress5/calculator/README.md

 - There are sometimes bugs within Memory section, however most of them are just related with JS decimal conversion and they occurs rather as typos than actual wrong values.

 To do:
-- Nothing more planned for now.
+- Adjusting scalability of application.